earlgreytech/neutron-spec/neutron-architecture.md

 Format shall always be 0 but may be given additional meaning in future versions.

-root_vm shall be one of these values:
+root_vm shall be one of the following values:

-* 0 -- Unused/reserved for AAL purposes
+* 0 -- Reserved
-* 1 -- Legacy EVM (TBD)
+* 1 -- Non-contract address (reserved/platform dependent)
-* 2 -- qx86
+* 2 -- x86 (reserved)
-* 3 -- Neutron EVM (TBD)
+* 3 -- Neutron EVM (reserved)
-* 4 -- WASM (TBD)
+* 4 -- WASM (reserved)

-vm_version shall currently be 0, indicating "latest VM", but may be used in the future for additional features
+* 5 -- ARM

-blockchain_version shall be one of the following:
+* 6 -- RISC-V (reserved)

-* 0 -- Unused/Reserved
+A root_vm value with the top bit set (greater than 127) shall be reserved for platform specific VMs which are not portable between other platforms.

-* 1 -- Qtum Mainnet
+vm_version shall currently be 0, indicating "latest VM", but may be used in the future for additional features.
+There is an exclusion for this vm_version guideline for the Non-contract address root VM.
+Specifically, it is expected the vm_version is used with this root VM in order to express different platform dependent addresses.
+For a Bitcoin style contract, this includes the following definitions:

-* 2 -- Qtum Testnet
+* 0 -- pay-to-pubkeyhash

-Note: blockchain version must match the blockchain being used as a consensus rule. ie, it is not possible to use Qtum Testnet formed addresses on Qtum Mainnet.
+* 1 -- pay-to-scripthash

-Note that in the case of bare smart contract executions which are not given an address, or in the case of smart contract creation, the NeutronVersion field should be pushed before the ContractType field in the smart contract creation ABI
+blockchain_version has no explicit meaning within Neutron, and is platform-defined.

 Proposed flags: